 1 Tbsp dried basil or 1/4 cup chopped fresh basil

 2 tsp dried oregano or 2 Tbsp chopped fresh oregano

 Kosher salt and pepper

 1. Preheat oven to 400 degrees.
 Toss brussels sprouts in 2 tsp olive oil, salt and pepper.
 Place in 1 layer on a baking sheet.
-When oven reaches temperature, bake for 20-25 minutes, shaking the pan every 5-7 minutes to brown evenly.
+When oven reaches temperature, bake for 20-25 minutes, flipping halfway through.

 2. Placed chopped tomatoes, olives, 2 Tbsp olive oil, basil and oregano in a large mixing bowl.
 Add salt and pepper, to taste.
 Toss, set aside and stir once in a while.
 The longer this sits, the more the flavors will meld.

-3. When the brussels are done, toss them into the tomato mixture and place over pasta cooked al dente.
+3. When the brussels are done, toss them into the tomato mixture and place over pasta.